Drug Distributor Accreditation Criteria

 Qualifying wholesale distributors shall maintain, enforce, and adhere to written policies and procedures, which shall be followed for:

-- The receipt, security, storage, inventory, transport, shipping, and distribution of drugs, including policies and procedures for identifying, recording, and reporting losses or thefts or for correcting all errors and inaccuracies in inventories, and for ensuring the oldest approved stock of a prescription drug product is distributed first.
+- The receipt, security, storage, accountability, inventory, transport, shipping, and distribution of prescription drugs and/or prescription devices, including policies and procedures for identifying, recording, and reporting significant losses or criminal activity or for correcting all errors and inaccuracies in inventories, and for ensuring the oldest active stock of a prescription drugs and/or prescription devices is distributed first.

 - Wholesale distributors shall include in their written policies and procedures the following:

-- A procedure to be followed for handling recalls and written withdrawals of drugs and devices.
+- A process to be followed for handling recalls and written market withdrawals of prescription drugs and/or prescription devices.

-- Any volunteer action by the manufacturer to remove defective or potentially defective drugs or devices from the market; or
+- Any volunteer action by the manufacturer to remove defective or potentially defective prescription drugs and/or prescription devices from the market.

-- Any action undertaken to promote public health and safety by the replacement of existing merchandise with an improved product or new package design.
+- Any action undertaken to promote public health and safety by the replacement of existing merchandise with an improved item or new package design.

-- In accordance with the Food, Drug, and Cosmetic (FD&C) Act
+- In accordance with the Federal Food, Drug, and Cosmetic Act:

 - To prepare for, protect against, and handle any crisis that affects the security or operation of any facility in the event of a strike, fire, flood, or other natural disaster, or other situations of local, state, or national emergency.

-- To ensure that any outdated drugs shall be segregated from other drugs and either returned to the manufacturer or destroyed in accordance with federal and state laws, including all necessary documentation and the appropriate witnessing.
-This procedure shall provide for written documentation of the disposition of outdated drugs.
-This documentation shall be maintained for three (3) years after disposition of the outdated drugs.
+- To ensure that any outdated prescription drugs and/or prescription devices shall be segregated from other drugs and either returned to the manufacturer or destroyed in accordance with federal and state laws, including all necessary documentation and the appropriate witnessing.
+This process shall provide for written documentation of the disposition of outdated prescription drugs and/or prescription devices.
+This documentation shall be maintained for three years after the disposition of the outdated drugs and/or devices.

-- Counterfeit, suspected of being counterfeit, contraband, or suspected of being contraband prescription drugs or devices in the inventory and reporting such discrepancies within three (3) business days to the board of pharmacy or appropriate state regulatory agency and appropriate federal agency.
+- Counterfeit, suspected of being counterfeit, tampered, contraband, or suspected of being contraband prescription drugs and/or prescription devices in the inventory and reporting such discrepancies within three business days to the board of pharmacy or appropriate state regulatory agency and the appropriate federal agency;

-- Notifications to FDA and trading partners of illegitimate product determinations pursuant to verification provisions under the FD&C Act.
+- Notifications to Food and Drug Administration and trading partners of illegitimate product determinations pursuant to verification provisions under the Federal Food, Drug, and Cosmetic Act.

-- A procedure for reporting criminal or suspected criminal activities involving the inventory of drug(s) and device(s) to the board of pharmacy or appropriate state regulatory agency and appropriate federal agency within three (3) business days, or sooner if required by law.
+- A process for reporting criminal or suspected criminal activities involving the inventory of drugs and devices to the board of pharmacy or appropriate state regulatory agency, local law enforcement, and appropriate federal agency within three business days, or sooner if required by law.

-- A procedure for verifying security provisions of common carriers.
+- A process for verifying security provisions of common carriers.

-- A procedure for maintaining a quality improvement program that monitors critical operations and tracks trends to improve processes.
+- A process for maintaining a quality management program that monitors critical operations and tracks trends for improvement.

 Information for Nontraditional Business Models